 Get on board with food safety audits

 Food safety must be a top priority for your food business.
 Every year, thousands of people get sick from foodborne illnesses.
 This is why food safety audits are so important.
-They help to ensure that food is safe for customers and free from harmful hazards.
+They help to ensure that food businesses have the processes in place and more importantly are following them, to ensure their food is safe for customers and free from harmful hazards.

 A food safety audit is an in depth inspection of a food manufacturing or catering business.
 It’s purpose is to ensure that the business is complying with all the relevant food safety and allergen regulations and good practice standards.

-Audits are conducted by qualified auditors or consultants who may be EHOs but should be trained to identify potential risks and hazards in food production and handling.
+Audits are carried out by qualified food safety auditors or consultants who may be EHOs but should be trained to identify the same potential risks and hazards in food production and handling that food hygiene inspectors look for.

 Why are food safety audits important?